Rıfkı (Turkish King)

 As is Turkish custom, the turn sequence goes counter-clockwise, as opposed to the standard clockwise order seen in the West.
 Not only does the deal rotate counter-clockwise, but the play of the tricks also proceeds counter-clockwise.

-The initial declarer is chosen at random.
-The cards will be dealt by the player on declarer's left, and cut by the player opposite to declarer.
+The dealer shuffles, the player opposite the dealer cuts, and the dealer deals out all the cards, counter-clockwise to the four players.
+For the first hand anyone may deal and the first declarer is the holder of the Two of diamonds.
 For the next hand, positions rotate counter-clockwise; the player on declarer's right becomes the new declarer, the old declarer becomes the new dealer, and the old dealer becomes the new cutter.
 This continues for 20 hands until each player has had the chance to become declarer five times.

 Over the course of 20 hands, each player must declare a trump contract two times and a negative contract three times.
 Each of the six negative contracts can only be declared twice per game, so if a negative contract has been played twice, the declarer cannot choose that contract.

 In each of these contracts, each player is playing for herself.
 Declarer chooses the contract, but there is no reason for the other players to cooperate against her.

 There are six "negative" contracts but just one type of "positive" (trump) contract.

 Trump Contracts [Kozlar]